UPSIDE COMPARISON:

 HUB WEST BALTIMORE vs PORT COVINGTON

-“With its low economic baselines, high poverty costs and unparalleled access to Washington’s powerful economic engine, HUB West Baltimore could rapidly eclipse even Port Covington (and its $650 million city taxpayer subsidy), in becoming a leading source of growth of city and state coffers - both from revenue increases and cost savings.”
+“With its low economic baselines, high poverty costs and unparalleled access to Washington’s powerful economic engine, HUB West Baltimore could rapidly eclipse even Port Covington (and its $650 million city taxpayer subsidy), in becoming a leading source of growth to city and state coffers - both from revenue increases and cost savings.”

 A Tale of Development in Two Key Parts of the City